google.com, pub-2657278549402683, DIRECT, f08c47fec0942fa0

 The lawsuit was drawn up in 2018, was rejected by the courts in 2019, and then again upon appeal in February 2020.
 Then in December 2020, a panel of church and Jewish community leaders agreed that these medieval carvings shouldn’t be removed from churches, as they ruled that if the statues were removed from their context (i.e., from a church wall and into a nearby museum) it would make it more difficult to explain them.

-Finally, in June 2022, Germany's Federal Court of Justice, the country’s top appeals court, upheld rulings from lower courts, saying there was no breach of the law.
+In June 2022, Germany's Federal Court of Justice, the country’s top appeals court, upheld rulings from lower courts, saying there was no breach of the law.
 The Central Council of Jews said it understood the court’s decision but that, in its view, the floor plate and explanatory display did not go far enough to condemn its centuries-long anti-Judaism stance.

 Instead, the panel recommended that explanations written by experts on anti-Semitism should be installed nearby.
 Moreover, they advised that the explanation should be clearly marked and visually strong.